 Is a citation a ticket or a warning?

 A citation is another word for a ticket and should be taken seriously.
-Both terms refer to a document explaining that you are accused of committing a traffic offense, like speeding.
+Both terms refer to a document issued by local or state law enforcement explaining that you are accused of committing a traffic offense, like speeding.
 Failure to resolve your citation could create bigger problems.
-A warning is a less serious offense, typically a verbal notification by an officer, that may not be included on your official driving record.
+A warning is a less serious offense, typically a verbal notification by a police officer, that most likely will not be included on your motor vehicle record.